hmcts/rule-sets/ReadMe.md

 1. Open a fresh PR from the master branch ensuring you have pulled down recent changes to the master branch.
 2. Applies standardized rule sets to repositories listed in the `production-repos.json` file, ensuring consistent management and configuration across all repositories.
 3. Create a PR and allow the GH Actions pipeline to run a Terraform Plan to confirm changes are accepted.
-4. Once this first pipeline checks out, the second pipeline will apply your changes and update the branch protection rules.
+4. Once the plan is good, you can merge your PR into main branch and the pipeline will trigger an apply.
 5. Once applied delete your branch.